-The Faculty in the Department of Geography & Environmental Studies at UHH represent a unique combination of teaching skills, research grants, notable publications, and accessibility.
+The Faculty in the Department of Geography & Environmental Studies at UH Hilo represent a unique combination of teaching skills, research grants, notable publications, and accessibility.
 The faculty have recieved three Regent's Awards for Teaching Excellence, numerous and considerable grants in geographic / environmental research, published books and articles about local, regional, and global issues, all in addition to teaching a varied and unique geography & environmental studies curriculum.

 Associate Professor & Department Chair